Here are three ways to add side-by-side images, from favorite to least favorite.

 Use Display Inline on images

-3. Then click the star to show the Image Display menu.
+- Select the star to show the Image Display submenu.

 Use the Inline display option for both images